FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 district members, which will provide a focus and clarity as regards how the elected members

-want to account for the expending of monies within their area.--- 26
+want to account for the expending of monies within their area.
+---
+26

 **Workforce**